 I love to dance.
 I loved getting paid to exercise.
 But I had to admit it was one thing I wasn't doing for God.
-I knew other people who did it for Him, but for myself I knew deep down I was doing it to stay in shape for me.
-It wasn't something God asked me to do that I was doing in obedience to Him.
+I knew other people who did it for Him, but for myself I knew deep down I was doing it to stay in shape.
+Not that there's anything wrong with wanting to stay in shape, but when God asked, I realized it wasn't something He asked me to do that I was doing in obedience to Him.

 When I admitted that, He laid it on my heart to quit.
 I did - but it was tough.
-Fears of blimping out and the awful feeling of de-conditioning as my muscles adjusted to a less rigorous life were really tough.
+Fears of gaining weight and then the awful feeling of de-conditioning as my muscles adjusted to a less rigorous life were tough.
 But am I ever thankful I did this.

-Even though teaching aerobics only took a few hours a week, I'd teach in the early morning before my son was up, the Lord directed me to take that time and start walking and interacting with Him.
+Even though teaching aerobics only took a few hours a week as I'd teach in the early morning before my son was up, the Lord directed me to take that time and start walking and interacting with Him.
 After a few months, I realized I hadn't given anything up.
 Instead I'd received a gift of time alone with Him that was radically transforming my life in ways I never could have imagined.